As many of you will already know, not all Bacopa Monnieri extracts are equal.

 Provided the Bacopa supplement you choose has been assayed to verify the active ingredients, their potency, and heavy metal content, we don't believe there is a notable difference between Synapsa Bacopa Extract, Bacognize Bacopa Extract, or any other non-patented "generic" forms of Bacopa Monnieri supplements in terms of quality.

-Our own brand of Bacopa Monnieri Extract, available in both capsules and powders, is standardized to a minimum of 50% bacosides.
-We use this same form of Bacopa in our both Neurostim Extracts and Neurochill, both of which contain 320mg of 50% bacosides, extracted from the whole plant.
+Our own brand of Bacopa Monnieri Extract, available in both capsules and powders, is standardized to a minimum of 20% bacosides.
+We use this same form of Bacopa in our both Neurostim Extracts and Neurochill.

 What's the advantage?
 The price of non-patented forms will be lower, quite significantly in many cases.